SoCXin/doc/docs/integration/ci/shippable.rst

 .. _ci_shippable:

 Shippable
 =========

-`Shippable <http://en.wikipedia.org/wiki/Shippable>`_ is a hosted cloud platform that provides hosted continuous integration, deployment, and testing to `GitHub <http://en.wikipedia.org/wiki/GitHub>`_ and `BitBucket <http://en.wikipedia.org/wiki/Bitbucket>`_ repositories.
+`Shippable <http://en.wikipedia.org/wiki/Shippable>`_ is a hosted cloud platform that provides hosted continuous level1, deployment, and testing to `GitHub <http://en.wikipedia.org/wiki/GitHub>`_ and `BitBucket <http://en.wikipedia.org/wiki/Bitbucket>`_ repositories.
-Shippable's continuous integration service is built using Docker.
+Shippable's continuous level1 service is built using Docker.

 Shippable is configured by adding a file named ``shippable.yml``, which is a `YAML <http://en.wikipedia.org/wiki/YAML>`_ format text file, to the root